 The Port Congestion information is calculated per Port, per week, for all commercial vessels.
 In order to calculate the time at Port/Anchorage, we consider all vessels that departed the previous week from the Port, while having arrived at the Port within the last 2 months.
 Similarly vessels maximum anchorage stay accounted for is in the last 5 months.

-The default grey bar represents all vessels.
 If you click and drag your mouse within the chart, you will be able to select a more specific section to zoom in.
 Hovering your mouse over a bar gives you a summarized view of the information on the chart.
+Clicking on a bar will break down its vessel type by vessel class and clicking on any bar once more will bring you back to the previous view.

 Now, if you are interested in getting information about a specific market, you will notice at the bottom of the chart a vast selection of options.
 You can either select the type you are interested in or choose more that one to create a comparison bar chart.